Neervilakom

-Neervilakom alternatively spelled as Neervilakam, Neervilakem, Nirvilakam, Nirvilakom, and Nirvilakem, is a village situated 7 km away from Aranmula and 5 km from Chengannur.
+Neervilakom (or alternatively spelled as Neervilakam, Neervilakem, Nirvilakam, Nirvilakom, and Nirvilakem), is a remote village situated 7 km away from Aranmula and 5 km from Chengannur.
 Neervilakom serves as a suburb of Aranmula panchayath, located in the far western region of the Pathanamthitta district in the state of Kerala, South India.
 It marks the geographical boundary between Alappuzha and Pathanamthitta districts.
 Neervilakom shares its borders with neighbouring villages such as Malakkara and Arattupuzha to the north, Puthencavu and Piralassery to the west, Kurichumuttam to the east, and Ezikkadu and a portion of Piraliassery to the south.
 Neervilakom is known for the Bangalore Road Viewpoint.

 Nearby Places

 Neervilakam is a remote village area, which necessitates reliance on neighboring regions for essential supplies.
 The local community commonly depends on the Chengannur 5 km to Kozhanchery 10 km State Highway for bus transportation.
 This particular bus route conveniently passes through Puthencavu 3 km, Aratupuzha 2 km, Malakara 2 km, and Chakkittapady 2.5 km, all situated to the north of Neervilakam.
 Notably, the Chengannur Mahadeva Temple 5 km, Aranmula Parthasarathy Temple 7 km, and Puthencavu Orthodox Church 3 km are easily accessible places of worship from Neervilakam.